CartoDB/airship/packages/styles/src/core/layout/README.md

 ## Sidebar

 Sidebars are located beside the map wrapper and should be located inside the `as-map-wrapper`.
-There is no restrictions regardint to the contents of a sidebar.
+There is no restrictions regarding to the contents of a sidebar.

 Sidebars have to kinds of modifiers: position and size.